sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 > A human being can make an error (mistake), wich produces a defect (fault, bug) in the program, code, or in a document.
 If a defect in the
 > code is executed, the system may fail to do what it must do (or do something it shouldn't) causing a failure.

 **RELIABILITY**: Is the probability that a piece of equipment or component will perform correctly its intended goal, inside the defined time, and under the correct enviroment.
+So Reliability is defined by the probability that for an given time interval [0,t], the systems performs ok, during all the time interval up to time t, starting working at time t=0.

+This has significative importance to systems, that must perform without manteinance, for example: inner reactor nuclear systems, systems controlling a blast furnace, or satellite systems, ....

-Reliability is often quantified with the merit figure of MTBF (Mean Time Between Failures)
+Reliability is often quantified with the merit figure of **MTBF** (Mean Time Between Failures)

 **AVAILABILITY**: Is the probability that the system will be working/performing as expected at any given time.
-When calculating this parameter, it has to be taken into account, both maintenace times, and reparation times.
+When calculating this parameter, it has to be taken into account, both maintenace times, preventive mantenaice times, and reparation times.

+Availabilty is commonly meanfully for evaluating those systems, where its functions can be delayed or denied for a short time period, without serius consequences.

-So availability is often quantified by the merit figure of: 1-MTTR / MTTF
+Aailability is often quantified by the merit figure of: 1-MTTR / MTTF

 where: